renathanobre/CypressCucumber/README.md

-# Foodee QA Assignment

-## Team Order Checkout Feature
+# Team Order Checkout Feature

-At Foodee we have a policy of protecting our most critical workflows.
-Our most important of those is the team order check-out workflow:
+Those is the team order check-out workflow:

 * Checking in as a guest
 * Provide Personal Details
 * Order Food
 * Checkout

-You can test out the feature live through this link:
+You can access the feature live through this link:

 [https://app-staging.food.ee/team-order/8lW9umVBhBBcTGor](https://app-staging.food.ee/team-order/8lW9umVBhBBcTGor)

 ## Objective

-This project uses Cypress + Cucumber (gherkin) specs to verify a few of the key components of the checkout process.
-You can test against the link above.
+This project uses Cypress + Cucumber (gherkin) specs to verify a few of the key components of the checkout process against the link above.

 The feature to complete is included under [cypress/integration/TeamOrdering.feature](cypress/integration/TeamOrdering.feature).
-All your steps for all scenarios can be written in this directory [cypress/integration/common](cypress/integration/common)
+All steps for all scenarios can be find in this directory [cypress/integration/common](cypress/integration/common)

 ## Installation & Running The Tests